The second CoWCP 2019 exhibition in Redhouse, featuring six Wales based artists:

 Celebration of Welsh Contemporary Painting

-A long-overdue new initiative launches in Wales this year with the first country-wide Celebration of Welsh Contemporary Painting.
+A long-overdue new initiative launched in Wales in 2017 with the first country-wide Celebration of Welsh Contemporary Painting.
 The 2019 event, involving six galleries from Merthyr Tydfil to St David’s has grown from a smaller experimental event run two years ago in Glasbury-on-Wye and Merthyr, the brainchild of the late Pete Goodridge, who had for many years believed that the amazing range of work by current Welsh painters was lamentably overlooked and should be celebrated in a biennial exhibition.

 That initial event in two galleries in Merthyr – Cyfarthfa Castle and Redhouse – featured the work of 13 artists – from significant living painters to the next generation of up and coming artists – and achieved the project’s aim of delivering a successful quality event that attracted increased numbers of visitors and engaged the next generation as schools also became involved.

 In 2019, the work of 37 artists will be featured in six venues, with exhibitions specific to each one, and, significantly, each presenting a balance of male and female painters, reflecting the many talented but previously under-represented women’s painting in Wales.